MODE Function

 Today, we won't be dealing with a few random numbers but hundreds and thousands of rows or even multiple spreadsheets where we might be expected to return the number that appears most often in the dataset.

 This is where the MODE function comes in.
-In this article, we will see what the function is along with its syntax, how to use the function, as well as a couple of examples.
+In this article, we will learn about the function, its syntax, how to use it, and a couple of examples.

 Key Takeaways